npm/npm/doc/cli/disputes.md

 they are brought to the attention of the npm registry admins, including but not limited to:

-1. Malware (that is, a module designed to exploit or harm the machine on which it is installed)
+1. Malware (that is, a package designed to exploit or harm the machine on which it is installed).
-2. Violations of copyright or licenses (for example, cloning an MIT-licensed program, and then removing or changing the copyright and license statement)
+2. Violations of copyright or licenses (for example, cloning an MIT-licensed program, and then removing or changing the copyright and license statement).
 3. Illegal content.
 4. "Squatting" on a package name that you *plan* to use, but aren't actually using.
 Sorry, I don't care how great the name is, or how perfect a fit it is for the thing that someday might happen.
 If someone wants to use it today, and you're just taking up space with an empty tarball, you're going to be evicted.
+5. Putting empty packages in the registry.
+Packages must have SOME functionality.
+It can be silly, but it can't be *nothing*.
+(See
+   also: squatting.)
+6. Doing weird things with the registry, like using it as your own personal application database or otherwise putting non-packagey things into it.

 If you see bad behavior like this, please report it right away.